GafferHQ/gaffer/doc/source/Tutorials/GettingStarted/index.md

 And finally we can view the result :

-- Select the Display node.
+- Select the Catalogue node.
 - Move the mouse into the Viewer and press 'f' to frame the image.

 ![First render](images/firstRender.png)